Appendix 1: Case management protocol

 37. Through the case management (including internal disciplinary) process, reported students can expect to:

 - Be able to speak with an impartial member of staff from SSS, and be allocated a Case Worker, throughout their case and beyond, including access to specialist support on ongoing communications.

 - Be informed of the allegation(s) against them and given a fair opportunity to respond.

-- Be kept informed about any progress on their case by the Student Conduct Team or Investigators.
+- Be kept informed about any progress on their case by the Quality Office or Investigators.

 - Be assured that decisions are taken by people who have had no previous involvement with their case and no reasonable perception of bias.

 - Be given clear reasons for decisions reached, including any penalties imposed.

 - Be given five working days’ notice of any formal hearing.

 - Be allowed ten working days to appeal the panel outcome and any sanctions/penalties.

 - Be provided with clear deadlines on when they are expected to make submissions, such as statements responding to the allegations or appeals.

 - Be advised on appropriate distinctions drawn between criminal matters and internal disciplinary procedures.

 38. If the disclosing student does not wish submit a formal report to the University or they have decided to pursue a process outside the University (i.e. reporting to the police), or the internal disciplinary process has concluded, support is still available for all parties involved through their designated Case Worker.